 Particularly when labelled singleton nodes (i.e. internal nodes with a single child node) exist, internal node labels can be difficult to read.
 To improve visibility in such cases, select the Style->“Angle node label text” menu item, which causes all text labels to be drawn at a 45 degree angle.

 IcyTree allows tree nodes and edges to be coloured according to the value of any of the labels or attributes defined on the nodes.
 In the case of edges, attributes are understood to apply to the edge immediately ancestral to the node with which the attribute is associated in the input file.

 To use edge colouring, choose the specific attribute using the Style->“Colour edges by” sub-menu.
 Similarly for nodes, choose the attribute using the Style->“Colour nodes by” sub-menu.
 In either case, when an item other than “None” is selected, objects are coloured automatically by applying a distinct colour to each set of objects having a distinct value for the chosen attribute.
 Edges/nodes for which the chosen attribute is undefined remain coloured black.

 The specific colours used are selected by sorting the unique attribute values (numerically if all values are numeric, lexographically otherwise) and assigned unique colours with maximally-separated hues to make distinct attribute values as easy to discern as possible.

 A legend showing the mapping from trait values to colours can be toggled on and off using Style->“Display legend”.

-IcyTree also allows the opacity of the lines used to draw tree edges to be influenced by any label or attribute that has numeric values that range between 0 and 1.
-Just as for edge colouring, node attributes determine the opacity of the edge immediately ancestral to each node.
+IcyTree also allows the relative width of the lines used to draw tree edges to be influenced by any label or attribute that has numeric values that range between 0 and 1.
+Just as for edge colouring, node attributes determine the relative width of the edge immediately ancestral to each node.